Blisters develop most often on the feet and are normally caused by a mixture of friction and pressure. They are very common and can be very painful.

 - Gently puncturing the blister towards the edge.

-- Gently expressing the fluid - the dome will collapse and sit on the skin beneath.
+- Gently let or squeeze the fluid out - the dome will collapse and sit on the skin beneath.

-- Applying an antibiotic ointment if you have any, and a clean bandage.
+- Applying an antiseptic cream (such as Savlon®) if you have any, and a clean bandage.

 - Changing the bandage if it gets wet or dirty.